hpello/sshmon/README.md

 ## Troubleshooting

 - So far, only public/private key authentication is supported.
-- Before trying to connect to a host through SSHmon, make sure you can connect to it with SSH on the command line.
+- Before trying to connect to a host through SSHMon, make sure you can connect to it with SSH on the command line.

 ## Built with

-SSHmon was developped thanks to the following projects (this list is not exhaustive!):
+SSHMon was developped thanks to the following projects (this list is not exhaustive!):

 - [Typescript](https://www.typescriptlang.org/)
 - [TSLint](https://palantir.github.io/tslint/)